TedHusted/awake/awake.md/awake.md

 Iapetus: Doesn’t the uplift process carry some risk?
 Is there any concern that the process might corrupt one of the SIs?

-Idisi: We are uplifting the staging version first, the same as any upgrade.
+Idisi: We are uplifting the staging copy first.
+The same as any upgrade.
 If everything goes well, the host nations will decide whether to deploy to production.

 Iapetus: The SIs are suppose to be air gapped.
 How are you managing the  uplift without revealing your backdoor?